Chartiza/bulls/README.md

 ## Scripts
 - *anim-check.py*

-check animals from new list in the table with whole animals
+The script is designed to check animals from new list in the table with whole animals

 - *gtqualfltr.py*

-make statistic (SNP qual, sample qual, MAF, HWE) from FinalReport file.
+The script is designed to make statistic (SNP qual, sample qual, MAF, HWE) from FinalReport file.
 Choose needed SNPs.
 Remouve bad qual samples.

 - *KKcompare.py*

-script for compare kinship calculated by king program (based on genotypes) and kinship2 package (based on pedigree data)
+The script is designed to compare kinship calculated by king program (based on genotypes) and kinship2 package (based on pedigree data)

+- *rename_smpls.py*

+The script is designed to rename the samples in the file in accordance with the file of conformity.

 ## Authors
 Kateryna Pantiukh